kubetail-org/starlette-wtf/README.md

 | Argument          | Description
 | ----------------- | -----------
 | enabled         | If true, enables CSRF protection.
-Default is True.
+Default to True.
 | csrf_secret     | The CSRF token signing key.
 | csrf_field_name | The CSRF token's field name in the session.
 Defaults to "csrf_token"
 | csrf_time_limit | The time limit for each signed token in seconds.
 Defaults to 3600.